 Patrick McKenna, a former student, teacher and principal of St. Patrick’s High School, has written and published a book entitled St. Patrick’s High School In Quebec City 1843-1998.
 On Tuesday, October 22 at 19:30, Irish Heritage Quebec will host Patrick McKenna’s book launch in McMahon Hall, 1145 de Salaberry, Quebec City.
 The book will be available for $20.00.
 All are invited to attend.
 Parking stubs for Îlot St-Patrick will be validated and refreshments will be served.
 For more information, phone Irish Heritage Quebec at 418-704-3404.
 The book may also be purchased at Amazon.ca

-Monday, June 12 at 7:30 p.m.- Irish Heritage Quebec will hold an activity in McMahon Hall, 1145 de Salaberry in Quebec City.
-Gary Lynch will give a presentation on his interest in vintage automobiles and the restoration of a 1929 Hudson Essex which he will have on display.
-Gary Lynch is a St. Patrick’s High School graduate.
-He holds a Bachelor of Arts and a Bachelor of Physical Education from Acadia University and a Master of.
-Science from Laval University.
-He is currently teaching Physical Education.
+☘☘☘ Monday October 14 at 19:30 – Irish Heritage Quebec will hold an activity in McMahon Hall, 1145 de Salaberry in Quebec City.
+John Bertrand will give a presentation on the history, origins and evolution of Irish flags.
+All are welcome to attend and admission is free.
+John Bertrand is a member of the Board of Directors of Irish Heritage Quebec and a graduate of Laval University.
 Refreshments will be served and parking stubs for Îlot St-Patrick will be validated.
-For more information, please contact Irish Heritage Quebec at 418-704-3404 ☘☘☘
+For more information, please phone Irish Heritage Quebec at 418-704-3404 ☘☘☘